Jersey (St Helier) - Poole

 The Elizabeth Terminal St Helier Jersey Port

 Combining natural beauty with a rich maritime history, Poole is perfect for a day trip or even something longer.
-This lively coastal town in Dorset is home to Europe’s largest natural harbour – just one of the town’s countless attractions.
-When you’re not exploring the harbour by land or water, there are also beaches, museums and a charming old town to discover.
+This lively coastal town in Dorset is home to Europe’s largest natural harbour – just one of the town’s many highlights.
+When you’re not exploring the harbour by land or water, you can relax on sandy beaches, browse fascinating museums and wander through the charming old town, admiring its historic architecture as you go.

 You can easily explore Poole by foot with many attractions within walking distance of the town centre.
 Poole also boasts a great bus service operated by morebus.
 The Route One Bus runs every 30 minutes from Monday to Saturday, connecting all of the town’s main attractions.
 Taxis are available too should you need them.